Mr Robert Keith

 Roles & responsibilities

-Please see here for the roles and responsibilities for the Chairman, CEO and each director.
+Please see here for the roles and responsibilities for the Chairman, Chief Executive Officer and each Director.
+Board of Directors

-A Remuneration Committee was established on 1 December 2022 and will normally meet not less than three times in each financial year and at such other times as the chair of the committee requires.
+The Remuneration Committee normally meets not less than three times in each financial year and at such other times as the chair of the committee requires.
 Remuneration Committee meetings are chaired by Drummond Paris as Senior Independent Director.
-They are attended by all non-Executive directors.
+They are attended by all Non-Executive Directors.
 The Chief Executive Officer is invited to attend to discuss staff remuneration, option packages and bonus schemes, but does not participate in discussions about Executive Director remuneration.

 Aim rule 26